seeu-inspace/easyg/README.md

+### Information Disclosure

+- If you need to find UUID from an emai, try to register the user and see if in the response it's disclosed. [[Reference](https://twitter.com/intigriti/status/1217794181982302208)]

 ### <ins>Access control vulnerabilities and privilege escalation</ins>

 In the context of web applications, access control is dependent on authentication and session management: